MahApps/mahapps.com/input/docs/styles/treeview.md

           mah:ControlsHelper.CornerRadius="4" />
 ```

+A rounded corner is bitten out at the top for the same reason it is on a [ListBox](listbox) — the template root is a plain `Border` and the opaque item background covers the arc.
+That page has the two workarounds.

 ## Indentation

 Nodes are indented by a `TreeViewMarginConverter` with `Length="12"`, which walks up the parent chain and multiplies.
 Twelve units per level is baked into the converter instance in the dictionary, so changing it means replacing the node template — there is no property for it.